We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Presenter

-In 2010 Latta won a prime time slot in Australia, presenting an edition of the parenting show for Aussie audiences.
+In 2010, Latta won a prime-time slot in Australia, presenting an edition of the parenting show for Aussie audiences.
 A reviewer for The Sydney Morning Herald argued that Latta's presentation combined "common sense advice with empathy and a stand-up comedian’s delivery".
+In 2012 Latta was awarded an NZ Order of Merit for his work as a psychologist.

-Latta's other television work includes a one-off documentary for young people dealing with natural disasters, and two-part special Surviving Teen Driving, which investigates the high fatality rate amongst teens.
-Self-titled series Nigel Latta debuted in mid 2014 (watch all six episodes here).
+Latta's other television work included a one-off documentary for young people dealing with natural disasters, and two-part special Surviving Teen Driving, which investigated the high fatality rate amongst teens.
+Self-titled series Nigel Latta debuted in mid-2014.
 The show was inspired by “particular issues which wound" him up: everything from inequality to the dangers of sugar.
-Says Latta: "I wanted to fight through all the numbers and the bollocks and everything else."
+"I wanted to fight through all the numbers and the bollocks and everything else," said Latta.
 The Hard Stuff with Nigel Latta followed in 2015, in a similar vein (the two shows were later sold under the title The Hard Stuff).
-Latta argued "it had been a long time" since there had been serious documentaries covering serious topics.
+Latta argued "it had been a long time" since there had been documentaries made that covered serious topics.

 There were further shows in 2015: Nigel Latta Blows Stuff Up looked at popular science, while On Thin Ice, a two-part visit to Antarctica, provided the unforgettable moment of "standing outside at midnight watching whales swim past your front door".